SHACHAR KARIV

 WORKING PAPERS

-- The Predictivity of Theories of Choice Under Uncertainty, with Keaton Ellis, UC Berkeley, and Erkut Ozbay, University of Maryland).
-Version: Nov 25, 2023.
+- Predicting and Understanding Individual-Level Choice Under Uncertainty, with Keaton Ellis, UC Berkeley, and Erkut Ozbay, University of Maryland.
+Version: Sep 30, 2024.

 Abstract.
 Economic models are founded on parsimony and interpretability, which is achieved through axioms on choice behavior.
 We empirically evaluate the predictive accuracy of economic models of choice under risk and ambiguity, and the strength of their axiomatic foundations, using complementary methods of completeness (Fudenberg et al., 2022) and restrictiveness (Fudenberg et al., 2023), respectively.
 To better understand the tradeoff between the two concepts, we additionally relate their performance to machine learning models.
 We use budgetary choice environments with three dimensions to provide a strong test of axioms.
 We show that adding a third dimension of choice marginally reduces completeness of economic models, but significantly increases restrictiveness.
 Economic models are also more complete than machine learning models, and are significantly more restrictive.
-These results are robust to considering an environment of choice under ambiguity than choice under risk.
-We contrast these results with aggregate-level analysis, where we fit a single mapping of a model to the entire data set without identifying information about which subjects made which choice.
-All models have lower completeness, but machine learning models are more complete than economic models.
-Finally, we conduct a “group-level” analysis by providing the machine learning model with identifying information.
-All machine learning models outperform economic models, with higher gains for subjects least consistent with GARP.
+These results are robust to considering an environment of choice under ambiguity rather than choice under risk.
 Overall, economic models capture the behavior of individual subjects well.
-However, machine learning models are able to effectively transfer information across subjects to improve prediction, at the cost of interpretability.
-Future work is needed to generate a better understanding of transferability of choice data.

-- What Can the Demand Analyst Learn from Machine Learning? with Keaton Ellis, UC Berkeley, and Erkut Ozbay, University of Maryland.
-Version: Sep 24, 2023.
+- Predicting and Understanding Individual-Level Choice Under Risk, with Keaton Ellis, UC Berkeley, and Erkut Ozbay, University of Maryland.
+Version: Sep 30, 2024.
 [Appendix]

 Abstract.
-The attitudes of a Decision Maker toward riskless and risky choices – both personal choices and social choices – enter virtually every realm of individual decision-making.
-This paper asks when it is possible to link these attitudes.
-We provide a simple formalization of this question and necessary and sufficient conditions that such a link exists.
-We also offer an experimental test of the theory in which subjects were confronted with choices (involving monetary outcomes) in three domains: risky personal choices, riskless social choices and risky social choices.
-Revealed preference tests show that subject choices are generally consistent with utility maximization within each choice domain but frequently involve at least some errors.
-We test for consistency across choice domains using a novel nonparametric revealed preference test that accounts for these errors.
+We provide necessary and sufficient conditions for linking preferences for personal and social consumption and attitudes toward risk.
+We also offer an experimental test of the theory in which subjects were confronted with risky personal choices, riskless social choices and risky social choices.
+Revealed preference tests show that subject choices are generally consistent within each choice domain but frequently involve at least some errors.
+We test for consistency across choice domains using a revealed preference test that accounts for these errors.
+The choices of a large majority of subjects are consistent with the predictions of our theory.

 PUBLISHED AND FORTHCOMING PAPERS